RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

     </dependency>
 ~~~

-Build and package the app using Maven to make sure the changed code still compiles via Eclipse Che **BUILD** window:
+Build and package the app using Maven to make sure the changed code still compiles via CodeReady Workspace **BUILD** window:

 ![inventory_build]({% image_path catalog-build.png %})

 > **NOTE**: Make sure to build this mvn command at working directory(i.e catalog).

-> **NOTE:** The Eclipse Che terminal window is like your local terminal.
+> **NOTE:** The CodeReady Workspace terminal window is like your local terminal.
 Everything that you run here you should
 be able to execute on your local computer as long as you have a `Java SDK 1.8` and `Maven`.
 In later steps, we
 will also use the `oc` command line tool.